-Crocosmia X crososmiiflora, hybrid crocosmia, Zones 6-10.
+Crocosmia X crososmiiflora, hybrid crocosmia or montbretia, Zones 6-10.
 Need a summer bulb for a pop of color in the border?
 Try crocosmias!
 These gladiolus relatives throw graceful, arching stems in hot colors of yellow, orange and scarlet red.
 Each stem, as the flowers open one by one from the bottom up, makes a fabulous cut flower for arrangements.
 Easy to grow, crocosmias only ask for full sun, good drainage and a little fertilizer to put on their show.
 Some great crocosmias to try include ‘Honey Angels,’ yellow; ‘Lucifer,’ scarlet; ‘Mistral,’ orange.

 Eremurus himalaicus, foxtail lily or desert candle, Zones 6-9.
 For an effect to rival foxgloves and delphiniums in the garden, try foxtail lilies.
 These summer bulbs add structure and dramatic excitement to the garden.
 Easy to grow, they only need full sun and good drainage to thrive—but give them plenty of room by planting about one per square foot.
 Display them against a dark background at the back of the border and plant in groups for best effect.
 Since the flowering stalks can rise from 4’ to as much as 9’, they may need staking to protect from strong winds.
 Colors range from white to yellow, apricot, orange and rose.
 Varieties include ‘Cleopatra,’ orange; ‘Himalayan,’ white; ‘Macarena,’ apricot; and E. stenophylus, yellow.

 Eucomis autumnalis, pineapple lily, Zones 7-10.
 Pineapple lilies are such fun!
 They look for all the world like pineapples with their tufts of leaves and individual white flowers arranged all around the stem.
 They do best in full sun, but mine have done pretty well in a semi-shady location.
 They may be called “autumnalis,” but mine bloom in mid-summer in 7b.

 Eucomis comosa, pineapple lily, Zones 7-10.
 This species of pineapple lily differs from E. autumalis by having reddish edges to the pineapple “tuft,” reddish stems, and reddish eyes to the flowers, and they bloom a little earlier.
 ‘Sparkling Burgundy’ has even darker burgundy coloration.
 ‘Twinkle Stars’ has pink flowers and dark foliage.